occam-ra/occam/doc/occam-user-manual.md

 **Observations for each variable among the IVIs** Similar to the tables for each relation, Occam can also print out a table for each variable among the IVIs, although these are omitted by default.
 These tables contain a row for each observed state of the variable.
 Besides the column denoting these states, the tables also include Obs.Prob. and Obs.Freq.; note that for a single variable margin, Obs.Prob.=Calc.Prob.=Ind.Prob., so the Calc.Prob. and Ind.Prob (and associated frequency) columns are omitted.

-Occam User’s Manual 3/13/2017 31

-**VIII.
-State-Based Fit** State-Based Fit (or SB-Fit) provides the same functionality and output as the standard variable-based Fit action.
+## VIII.
+State-Based Fit State-Based Fit (or SB-Fit) provides the same functionality and output as the standard variable-based Fit action.
 However, it operates on state-based models, such as those returned by a state-based search.
 As such, it has the same restrictions as state-based search: in the input file, variable abbreviations must be composed of only letters, and state names must be only numbers.
 Also, the optional “inverse notation” that can be used for variable-based models is not allowed for state-based models.

+## IX.
+Show Log
-**IX.
-Show Log** This lets the user input his/her email address and see the history of the batch jobs that have been submitted and the Occam outputs for these jobs that have been emailed back to the user.
+This lets the user input his/her email address and see the history of the batch jobs that have been submitted and the Occam outputs for these jobs that have been emailed back to the user.

+## X. Manage Jobs
-**X. Manage Jobs** This allows the user to kill runaway or obsolete jobs.
+This allows the user to kill runaway or obsolete jobs.
 If a job appears to have crashed or stalled, please try to quit it using this page.
 Note that interactive jobs (when results are delivered in your browser) are not necessarily ended by closing the web page.
 Be careful to delete only your own jobs, and only the job you intend to delete.
 If you encounter problems with this, please email occam-feedback@lists.pdx.edu.

+## XI.
+Frequently Asked Questions
-**XI.
-Frequently Asked Questions** 0.
-Are these really frequently asked questions or did you make them up?
+0. Are these really frequently asked questions or did you make them up?
 Some of them have actually been asked, but mostly they are made up.
 These are some questions that an Occam user might find it valuable to know the answers to.

 *1. How do I determine the best predictor or best set of IV predictors of some dependent variable?* Do an upward search, from the independence (bottom) model, IV:DV, using this bottom also as the reference model, looking only at loopless models.
 The best dBIC, dAIC, and Information models give you three answers to this question of the best predictors.
 The dBIC model is the most conservative of these answers, i.e., it posits the fewest best predictors.
 The other two best models are more ‘aggressive’ and posit more predictors.

 If you are interested only in the best single IV predictor, you need only to do this upward search for one level.
 If you want to see several IVs ranked by their predictive power, set “Search Width” to the number of single predictors you want reported.
 For example, if it is set to three, what will be reported is the best single predictor, the 2^nd^ best single predictor, and the 3^rd^ best single predictor.
 If you want the best *pair* predictors, go *two* levels up; again the width parameter will indicate how many of these will be reported.

 *2. How do I determine the best multi-predicting component model for some set of IV predictors?* Multi-predicting-component models are models with loops.
 Do an upwards ‘All models’ search from the independence model, with the independence model as reference.

-Occam User’s Manual 3/13/2017 32

 *3. For what purposes are loopless models used for directed systems?* Loopless models for directed systems are models that have a single predicting component, in addition to a component defined by all the IVs.
 Loopless models are used to find a best set of IV predictors; see question \#1.